 As an entrepreneur, you are obliged to pay a royalty if you have a radio, television or any other audio-visual device that reproduces sound and images in your premises or at an event.
 You cannot avoid the fee even if you play the device sporadically.
 In this case, there is a real possibility of dissemination of content.

-Bars, restaurants, shops, beauty parlours and other service establishments, as well as owners of accommodation facilities and organisers of cultural or sporting events, will not escapeOSA fees .
+Bars, restaurants, shops, beauty parlours and other service establishments, as well as owners of accommodation facilities and organisers of cultural or sporting events, will not escapeOSA charges .

-Interesting fact: Last year, the media reported that the Copyright Protection Association was fined CZK 10.68 million for abuse of a dominant position.
+Interesting fact: The Copyright Protection Association was fined CZK 10.68 million for abuse of a dominant position.
 The case concerned a case where the collective administrator demanded fees from accommodation facilities for TV in unoccupied rooms.
-The Antitrust Authority ruled that payment of royalties was not a reasonable commercial condition if the use of the work could not be proven.
+The Antitrust Authority ruled that the payment of royalties was not a reasonable commercial condition if the use of the work could not be proven.
 The amount of the fine was also influenced by the fact that OSA represents foreign authors.

 How to avoid problems?